opencobra/memote/docs/getting_started.rst

       $ git add .
       $ git commit -m <Some Description>

-2. After committing your changes run memote
+2. After committing your changes initiate the test suite with

    .. code-block:: console